Fall panicum – Panicum dichotomiflorum

 Wild proso millet (P. miliaceum L.)

-Differs by having long, mostly perpendicular, stiff hairs covering both leaf surfaces and sheath and a nodding panicle with large, shiny, olive-brown to black, oval-shaped seeds.
+Differs by having long, mostly perpendicular, stiff hairs covering both leaf surfaces and the sheath, and a nodding panicle with large, shiny, olive-brown to black, oval-shaped seeds.
 Seeds often persist on the roots of seedlings.

 Witchgrass (P. capillare L.)